RallyTechServices/SAFe-delivery-metrics/README.md

 ## App Settings
 ### Days Offset from Iteration
+The number of days from the beginning of the iteration that represents the point at which we calculate the planned points.

 ### Days Offset from Release
+The number of days from the beginning of the release that represents the point at which we calculate the planned points for the release.

 ### Defect Tags
+Tags associated with Defects to include in the Live Defects Closed calculation.

 ## Caveats:
 If an artifact was accepted within the sprint boundaries and then moved from the sprint, it will not be counted in the accepted points in the sprint since we are using the currently accepted points for work items associated with the sprint.